Logo

 In 1988, Bob Knight married his second wife, Karen Vieth Edgar, a former Oklahoma high school basketball coach.

-Bob Knight has a high regard for education and has made generous donations to the schools he has been a part of, particularly libraries.
+Bob Knight had a high regard for education and made generous donations to the schools he was a part of, particularly libraries.

 At Indiana University Bob Knight endowed two chairs, one in history and one in law.

-When Bob Knight came to Texas Tech in 2001, he gave $10,000 to the library, the first gift to the Coach Bob Knight Library Fund which has now collected over $300,000.
+When Bob Knight came to Texas Tech in 2001, he gave $10,000 to the library, while his wife gave $25,000, donations which included the first gifts to the Coach Bob Knight Library Fund which has now collected over $300,000.

 Bob Knight supported Donald Trump's 2016 presidential campaign, and later made an appearance at his rally in Indianapolis for the 2018 midterms.